MiSArch/docs/docs/dev-manuals/adr/0001-use-graphql-api-gateway.md

 - Good, because built-in strict type system
 - Good, because GraphiQL allows users to explore the API, including with a graphical interface to build requests
 - Good, because allows client to define which data should be fetched, reducing overfetching
-- Good, because allows to solve N+1 problem of requests, as instead of multiple consequitive requests, a single request can define all data which needs to be fetched
+- Good, because allows to solve N+1 problem of requests, as instead of multiple consecutive requests, a single request can define all data which needs to be fetched
 - Bad, because more difficult to implement, in particular regarding authorization

 ### REST